 Joachim Herz graduated from Medical School at the University of Heidelberg, Germany, in 1983.
 He continued training as a resident in surgery in Germany and England until he joined the European Molecular Biology Laboratory in 1985.
 There, he received training in Molecular Biology and conducted research work that included the identification and cloning of a novel member of the LDL receptor gene family, the LDL receptor-related protein (LRP).
 In 1989 Dr. Herz joined the Department of Molecular Genetics where in 1998 he attained his current position of Professor.
 He is the holder of the Thomas O. Hicks Family Distinguished Chair in Alzheimer’s Disease Research and the Presbyterian Village North Foundation Distinguished Chair in Alzheimer's Disease Therapeutic Research.

-Dr. Herz’s current research focuses on the role of the members of the LDL receptor gene family as signaling receptors in the brain and in the vascular wall.
-Recent work from his laboratory have defined roles for the LDL receptor gene family in the formation of the mammalian brain, where it regulates the migration and positioning of neurons during embryonic development, and control of vascular wall integrity, where the LRP functions in conjunction with the PDGF receptor.
+Dr. Herz’s current research focuses on the the molecular mechanisms by which the members of the LDL receptor gene family function as signaling and endocytic receptors in the brain and in the vascular wall.
+Recent work from his laboratory have revealed therapeutically amenable mechanisms that can be exploited for the development of novel treatment approaches for Multiple Sclerosis and the prevention of late-onset Alzheimer's Disease.

-- Brain Development and Alzheimer's Disease
+- Alzheimer's Disease

 - Lipid Metabolism and Atherosclerosis